Diede de Groot: 2023: European Para Championships champion

 De Groot won the singles title at the 2023 European Para Championships in Rotterdam, Netherlands, defeating compatriot Aniek van Koot in two sets.

 2024: Sixth Australian Open singles title and more Paralympic medals

 De Groot won her sixth Australian singles title at the 2024 Australian Open, defeating Kamiji in the final in straight sets.
 It was her 21st singles title at a Grand Slam tournament, equaling a record set by compatriot Esther Vergeer.

-De Groot won silver medals in both women's singles and doubles at the 2024 Summer Paralympics.
+De Groot won silver medals in both women's singles and doubles, partnering with Aniek van Koot, at the 2024 Summer Paralympics.